Dynamic Static Typing In TypeScript

 }

-is a compound type that we have to explicitly define.
+While string is a basic, so-called primitive type, CallbackFn is a compound type that we have to explicitly define.

-is a function type that takes two arguments:
+CallbackFn is a function type that takes two arguments:

-which is of typeServerReply
+req, which is of typeServerRequestreplywhich is of typeServerReply

-CallbackFn
+CallbackFn returns void.

 type CallbackFn = (req: ServerRequest, reply: ServerReply) => void;

-record.
+ServerRequest is a pretty complex object in most frameworks.
+We do a simplified version for demonstration purposes.
+We pass in a method string, for "GET", "POST", "PUT", "DELETE", etc. It also has a params record.
 Records are objects that associate a set of keys with a set of properties.
-For now, we want to allow for every string
+For now, we want to allow for every string key to be mapped to a string property.
+We refactor this one later.

 type ServerRequest = {